Bhutan Tourist and

 items are essential:

-the monsoons.
-Rain is possible any time, and is almost
+during the monsoons.
+Rain is possible any time, and

-country; so you should always keep a torch (flashlight)
+throughout the country; so you should always keep a

 Carry a pair of sunglasses (as protection from high